-Due to the international coronavirus outbreaks, the conference must be postponed until a later date to be defined as soon as possible.
+Due to the international coronavirus outbreaks, the conference must be postponed and will take place from 27 to 29 May, 2021.
 We apologise for any inconvenience.

 Department of Human Studies – Department of Excellence – Università degli Studi dell’Aquila, 27–29 May 2021